allansrc/time_elapsed/README.md

 ### both methods will return the time elapsed as String

-## How install:

-      // on your dart file
-      import 'package:time_elapsed/time_elapsed.dart';

-      // on pubspec.yaml
-      dependencies:
-        time_elapsed:

 ## Example: